Lumi-supercomputer/lumi-userguide/docs/runjobs/scheduled-jobs/slurm-quickstart.md

 # Slurm quickstart

 An HPC cluster is made up of a number of compute nodes, which consist of one or more processors, memory and in the case of the GPU nodes, GPUs.
-These computing resources are allocated to the user by the resource manager.
+The resource manager allocates these computing resources to the user.
 This is achieved through the submission of jobs by the user.
 A job describes the computing resources required to run application(s) and how to run it.
 LUMI uses [Slurm][slurm] as job scheduler and resource manager.

-In order to run jobs, you need a [project allocation][accesslumi].
+To run jobs, you need a [project allocation][accesslumi].
 You need to specify your project ID in your job script (or via the command line when submitting your job) in order for your job to be accepted by the job scheduler.